aedans/Nylon/STDL.md

 - i: Increments the top item of the stack by 1.
 - l: Replaces the stack with a list containing the stack.
 - m: Maps a function to a list.
+- n: Multiplies the top of the stack by -1.
 - p: Pops the top object of the stack.
 - s: Swaps the top two items of the stack.
 - t: Literal 10.